asqwerty666/asqwerty666/README.md

 ---

+- *20221027*

+- Testing MC for PET-Tau *before* registration to MRI space.
+SNR really improves.

+- Choosing FS registration over ANTs seems to be faster without lost of quality.
+It is simpler also.

+---

 - *20221009*

 Fixing registration for PET-Tau over MRI with ANTS has proved to be harder than expected.
 I took a tour over all the metrics and options of *antsRegitration* script and there is no one size fit all option.
 I managed to do the job but still I'm no happy with the final method.
 Still the results are OK.